vtexdocs/help-center-content/docs/announcements/en/admin-navigation-will-now-be-restricted-by-user-role.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: admin-navigation-will-now-be-restricted-by-user-role
 legacySlug: admin-navigation-will-now-be-restricted-by-user-role
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Users will only see the sidebar menu items they’re allowed to access, according to their user roles and permissions.
+announcementSynopsisEN: 'Users will only see the sidebar menu items they’re allowed to access, according to their user roles and permissions.'
 ---

 [Roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) allow stores to grant users access only to a selection of resources on our platform.
 While this was enough to protect your account's data integrity and security, users could still see the sidebar menu items for restricted sections of the admin.
 These sections are no longer visible, so that users will only be able to see the items they are allowed to access.